SciTools/osgeolive/docs/osgeolive/source/foss4g_2013/open_layers.rst

 ^^^^^^^^^^^^

 Now it's time to add some gridded data to the tile server output.
-For this you can use Iris to load some data and plot it.
-One of the benefits of using Iris is that it will automatically pass the appropriate projection parameters to cartopy to ensure the data is rendered correctly.
+For this you can use Iris to load some data and plot them.
+One of the benefits of using Iris is that it will automatically pass the appropriate projection parameters to cartopy to ensure the data are rendered correctly.

 To get started, you can use the `iris.sample_data_path()` function to